dmlc/gluon-nlp/docs/api/notes/data_api.rst

 Bucketing and Dataloader
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The next step is to construct a dataloader for training.
-As the sequences have variable lengths, we need to pad the
+The next step is to construct a :class:`dataloader <mxnet.gluon.data.DataLoader>` for training.
+As the sequences have variable lengths, we need to pad the sequences so that they have the same
-sequences so that they have the same lengths in the minibatch, which allows the fast tensor manipulation in GPU.
+lengths in the minibatch, which allows the fast tensor manipulation in GPU.

 .. code:: python

    >>> batchify_fn = nlp.data.batchify.Tuple(nlp.data.batchify.Pad(axis=0),
    >>>                                       nlp.data.batchify.Stack())

-``Tuple`` wraps multiple batchify functions and applies each input function on each input field, respectively.
-In this
+:class:`~gluonnlp.data.batchify.Tuple` wraps multiple batchify functions and applies each input function on each input field,
-case, we are applying ``Pad`` on the sequence and ``Stack`` on the labels.
-Given the batchify function, we can construct
+respectively.
+In this case, we are applying :class:`~gluonnlp.data.batchify.Pad` on the sequence and :class:`~gluonnlp.data.batchify.Stack`
-the dataloaders for both training samples and testing samples.
+on the labels.
+Given the batchify function, we can construct the dataloaders for both training samples and testing samples.

 .. code:: python